zk-org/zk-nvim/README.md

   ...
 })
 ```
-After the sample setup, the buffer name is: `Awesome Note Taking / John Davis (2025)`
+After this sample setup, the buffer name is: `Awesome Note Taking / John Davis (2025)`

+As shown in the code above, `metadata` contains all the YAML frontmatter, including user defined fields.